jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 features.

 **Rationale:** This ensures broader system portability and later compatibility with `/bin/sh`, allowing scripts to benefit from faster startup and fewer forks.

-**Practical Guidance:**

-3.3.1.
-STATEMENT TO BE AVOIDED
+## 3.3 STATEMENT TO BE AVOIDED

 Avoid `$[...]` syntax and the the `let` built-in.
 They have no uses.

-3.2.2 VARIABLES
+## 3.4 VARIABLES

 Favor `local` for variable scoping within functions.
 Avoid the Bash-specific
 [declare] built-in. **Rationale:** Less is more.

-3.2.2 ARITHMETIC
+## 3.5 ARITHMETIC

 Avoid Bash-specific constructs like the arithmetic expression `((...))`